digitalocean/do-markdownit/fixtures/full-input.md

 [codepen MattCowley vwPzeX lazy]

-Changing the default table of a CodePen embed:
+Changing the default tab of a CodePen embed (can be html, css, or js):

 [codepen MattCowley vwPzeX css]